dherault/serverless-offline/README.md

 ### Features

-- Call your λs on localhost the same way you would call API Gateway.
+- Call your Nodejs λs on localhost the same way you would call API Gateway.
 - requestTemplates and responseTemplates Velocity support.
 - Timeouts according to your `s-function.json` files (the plugin responds 503).
 - Overkill error handling: reproduces API Gateway's errors, displays stack traces on terminal.